Brink-Software/AksWorkshop/labs/lab7-deploy/LAB.md

 helm install wordpress --create-namespace --dry-run  -n wordpress bitnami/wordpress
 ```

-This should print out all the resources this chart will create and then the instruction to access the wordpress installation one the deployment is done.
+This should print out all the resources this chart will create, followed by the instruction on how to access the wordpress installation one the deployment is done.

 Let's deploy the Chart.